STEPPING INTO A NEW ERA Interview: Sylvie Kauffmann Discusses the Complex Political Landscape Awaiting Kaja Kallas

 There was also a fascination with Russia as a grand country, which impressed and fascinated French politicians, particularly on the right.
 Figures like Sarkozy and François Fillon were notably captivated by Putin’s projection of strength and traditional values, which resonated with their conservative views.
 Some politicians dealt with Russia for private financial interests as well.

 Interviewer: You depict in your book how many European male politicians like German Chancellor Gerhard Schröder and French Prime Minister Fillon personally admired Putin.
-Why did French and German politicians have "a man crush" on Putin?
+Why did French and German politicians develop "a man crush" on Putin?

 Sylvie Kauffmann: Schröder is a special case.
 He arrived in office a year before Putin, who saw him as an ideal target.
 Putin wanted to connect with Europe through Germany.
 Schröder's personality, past, and interests made him an easy prey.
 They connected over their shared backgrounds, and both loved money.
 Schröder was very interested in the financial benefits from the relationship with Nord Stream.
 Fillon, on the other hand, was more of an envious figure.
 As Sarkozy's Prime Minister, he was not treated well, and Putin represented the power figure he aspired to be.
 Sarkozy was also attracted to Putin, likely due to his love of power.